 I have fond memories of reading Charisma magazine with my mother when I was a child.
 I remember her reading me stories of miracles and revivals happening all around the world.
 Vaguely, those memories of reading the only magazine (besides Readers’ Digest) that my parents subscribed to are tied to my earliest hopes about being [...]

 Last week, Timothy Dalrymple, editor of the Evangelical Portal at Patheos.com invited me to join his team as a weekly columnist.
 I agreed, and this morning marks the launch of “In Progress,” my weekly column, which will be published every Wednesday.

-This week I wrote about the tendency among [...]
+This week I wrote about the tendency among Christians to [...]

 A recent post by Ann Friedman at The Atlantic argues that there is a dearth of social connections and supports available to men: